For Teachers & Administrators

 Addressing common objections

-• Cost: A school fair can run on $500–$1,500.
+• Cost: A school fair can run on $300 to $1,500.
 Local sponsors often cover most of it.
 See the funding section below.

-• Teacher time: 5–8 hours per month with a committee.
-FairGame handles judge recruitment, OAS registration, and student support.
+• Teacher time: 5 to 8 hours per month with a committee.
+FairGame handles judge recruitment, fair registration, and student support.

 • Logistics: A gym or cafeteria works fine.
 We have a full day-of checklist.

-Download the administrator proposal template in the Teacher Portal — it's a one-page pitch with real cost numbers and ROI data already filled in.
+Download the administrator proposal template in the Teacher Portal.
+It's a one-page pitch with real cost numbers and outcome data already filled in.

 Forming a committee